OleVik/grav-plugin-adminidenticons/README.md

 ## Notes

 Generating avatars with this plugin takes processing power and uses memory, which - depending on your configuration - will be negligible compared to requesting an external image.
 Also, when the site is cached the extra load is not noticeable.
 All images are embedded as Base64 data-URIs, thus reducing internal HTTP requests and the dependency on the external request from Gravatar.
 All users will also automatically get their own avatar, which is not the case with Gravatar.

+The plugin overrides the image source for Gravatar in the navigation-bar and on the userinfo-page, as well as CSS that overrides the border-radius for these images.
+The range-field, used by forms to provide a slider to select a value, is overridden to show what value is selected.

 MIT License 2017 by [Ole Vik](http://github.com/olevik).